Department of Mathematics and Statistics

 Email: ianj at bu dot edu

-I am a fourth year PhD student in the Statistics program at
+I am a fifth year PhD student in the Statistics program at

 Boston University.
 Before joining BU in the fall of 2010, I earned a Bachelor of Science degree in mathematics and a minor in Japanese from Drexel University.
 Since then, I have also earned a Master of Science degree in mathematics from Boston University.